admin-x-code/Anonyme-on-swarm/README.md

-# Anonyme-on-swarm
+# Anonyome-on-swarm
-<h3>Transferring a blog(www.anonyme.com/blog) and its content to the Swarm decentralized storage and hosting it from there.</h3>
+<h3>Transferring a blog(https://anonyome.com/blog/) and its content to the Swarm decentralized storage and hosting it from there.</h3>

 https://bah5acgza4wtxzscc2agatux2u55e3cfcpwvyfr7tqhdc2suo63gxd34iu4wq.bzz.link - MY WORK.